How to Use AI to Clean and Normalize Messy Data

 What This Integration Does

 Data imported from CSV files, spreadsheets, or legacy systems is rarely clean: addresses split across columns inconsistently, phone numbers in five different formats, "USA" vs "United States" vs "us".
 Pure rule-based cleaning handles the easy cases; the messy ones need a model that can read context.
-This workflow runs each record through an AI step with Structured Output so the cleaned data lands in a predictable schema, then writes it back to the source (or to a "cleaned" mirror).
+In Spojit, this workflow runs each record through a Connector node in Agent mode with a Response Schema so the cleaned data lands in a predictable shape, then writes it back to the source (or to a "cleaned" mirror).

 The workflow is typically batch (a CSV upload or a nightly database sync), but works the same way for ad-hoc cleanup before a one-off migration.
 Each record is processed independently so it parallelises trivially.